 For example, you can get free publicity from local news sources by issuing press releases for noteworthy occurrences relating to your business.
 The hardest part of this is coming up with an angle, but once you do, the attention from local media is invaluable.
 Also, if you are an expert at something, and most business owners are, why not host a workshop or seminar.
-It is a great way to educate your audience about what you do, and it also allows you to get face time with potential new customers.
+It’s a great way to educate your audience about you.
+It also allows face to face time with new customers.

 Marketing should always be high up on your to-do list.
 Not only does it keep your business visible, but it forces you to constantly think about the benefits and positives associated with your business; something that can help any business owner through tough times.

-Although networking isn’t everyone’s cup of tea, and when you are stressed over a business slowdown, these events are the last place you want to be, it is important not to hibernate or isolate yourself.
+Although networking isn’t everyone’s cup of tea, and when you are stressed when business is slow, these events are the last place you want to be, it is important not to hibernate or isolate yourself.
 These events are often a good source for sales opportunities and you just never know what kind of collaborative relationships you can form with other like-minded people.

 Expanding your contact list and connecting with potential leads is not a bad way to spend a couple of hours.
 But remember, this is not about collecting a pocketful of business cards and calling it a day, this is about quality over quantity.
 It is much better to take the time to get to know a few individuals on a deeper level than to have passing contact with the whole room.
 Also, to be successful at a networking event, you simply have to remember the basics of any relationship.